PGP Encrypt

 Supported Keys

 Extension Kit supports both RSA and PGP keys for both encrypting and signing.
-Please note that the key content has been shortened for documentation purposes.
+Note that the key content is shortened for documentation purposes.

 Keys must be used as they are generated, with no modifications done in them to avoid faulty keys.